leeoniya/uWrap/README.md

 uWrap exists to efficiently predict varying row heights for list and grid [virtualization](https://www.patterns.dev/vanilla/virtual-lists/), a technique for UI performance optimization when rendering large, scrollable datasets.
 Doing this both quickly and accurately turns out to be a non-trivial task since Canvas2D provides no API for text wrapping, and `measureText()` is quite expensive;
 measuring via DOM is also a non-starter due to poor performance.
-Additionally, font size, variable-width [kerning](https://www.canva.com/learn/kerning/), `letter-spacing`, explicit line breaks, and different `white-space` choices affect the number of wrapped lines.
+Additionally, font size, variable-width [kerning](https://www.canva.com/learn/kerning/), `letter-spacing`, explicit line breaks, and different `white-space` choices affect the wrapping locations.

 Notes:

-- Today, works most accurately with Latin charsets
+- Currently works most accurately with Latin charsets
 - Does not yet handle Windows-style `\r\n` explicit line breaks
 - Only `pre-line` wrapping strategy is implemented so far

 ---
 ### Performance

-uWrap handily out-performs [canvas-hypertxt](https://github.com/glideapps/canvas-hypertxt) in both CPU and memory usage by a wide margin while being significantly _more_ accurate.
+uWrap outperforms [canvas-hypertxt](https://github.com/glideapps/canvas-hypertxt) by a wide margin in both CPU and memory usage while being significantly more accurate.

-The benchmark below wraps 100,000 random sentences in boxes of random widths between 50px and 250px.
+The benchmark below wraps 100,000 random sentences into boxes of random widths between 50px and 250px.
 You can see this live in DevTools console of the [demo page](https://leeoniya.github.io/uWrap/demo/).

 <table>